trophia/sna1/README.md

 }
 ```

+The file `output/fishes/values.tsv` contains summary values related to the fish population simulated:

+- size: the size of the vector of simulated fish (this may be above `fishes_seed_number` for example due to recruitment variation causing the population size to grow above the seed size)
+- alive : the simulated number of *alive* fish in the population in the *last year* e.g. `492813`
+- scalar : the scalar used to scale the simulated population to the real population e.g. `244.498`
+- number : the scaled number of fish in the populaion in the *last year* e.g. `1.20492e+08`

 #### Pristine spawning biomass (B0)

 The pristine spawning biomass (B0) for each region can be set in the file [`input/fishes_b0.tsv`](input/fishes_b0.tsv) e.g.